misudashi/systems/5 TOOLS/MOCs/MOC Languages.md

 # Languages HUB

-Here, you can view every article I write about any language.
+This HUB links every articles I write about any language.
+I'm currently learning Japanese and Spanish, and I am fluent in English and in French.

 ## Articles :
 - 📌 **Pinned** ; [[MOC Weekly Japanese Reviews]]